westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 The *zone_capacity* and *zone_max_active* parameters should not be used when the emulated device is meant to mimic the characteristics of an SMR hard disk.

-### Emulating NVMe ZNS SSD
+### Emulating SSD with ZNS support

-The *zone_capacity* and *zone_max_active* parameters make it possible to create an emulated zoned block device that mimics the characteristics of a NVMe Zoned Namespace SSD.
+The *zone_capacity* and *zone_max_active* parameters make it possible to create an emulated zoned block device that mimics the characteristics of a SSD with Zoned Namespace support.
 The *zone_capacity* parameter is used to specify the number of sectors in each zone that can be read and written.
 The *zone_max_active* argument is used to specify a limit on the number of zones that can be in the closed state, the implicit-open state, or the